 The Central Route of the Portuguese Camino – walking stages

 Porto is an amazing city I’d definitely recommend staying here for a couple of days before or after the Camino.
 Walk around its narrow cobblestone streets climbing up and down the hills, try famous wine, take a boat ride along the Douro River and enjoy the local cuisine.
-Porto is one of my favorite European cities since the first time I came here.
+Porto is one of our favorite European cities.

 Tours and activities in Porto